 Lingfei’s paper, “High-dimensional Bayesian network inference from systems genetics data using genetic node ordering” has been published in Frontiers in Genetics, in a Special Topic on Machine Learning and Network-Driven Integrative Genomics.

 In this paper, we present a highly efficient approach for reconstructing Bayesian gene regulatory networks when prior information for the inclusion of edges exists or can be inferred from the available data.
 The method is implemented in the Findr software.

-A preprint on “Model-based clustering of multi-tissue gene expression data” is available from arXiv.
-In this paper we present a Bayesian model-based clustering algorithm for large-scale, multi-tissue gene expression data, where expression profiles are obtained from multiple tissues or organs sampled from dozens to hundreds of individuals.
-Our model can incorporate prior information on physiological tissue similarity, and results in a set of clusters, each consisting of a core set of genes conserved across tissues as well as differential sets of genes specific to one or more subsets of tissues.
-The algorithm has been implemented in the Lemon-Tree software as a new “task”, revamp.
+Pau’s paper “Model-based clustering of multi-tissue gene expression data” has been published in Bioinformatics.
+In this paper a method, called “revamp”, is introduced to find clusters (groups of genes with shared activity patterns) in multi-tissue data, where gene expression profiles are available from multiple tissues or organs sampled from the same group of individuals.
+Revamp improves existing methods by its ability to incorporate prior information on physiological tissue similarity, and by identifying a set of clusters, each consisting of a core set of genes conserved across tissues as well as differential sets of genes specific to one or more subsets of tissues.
+Revamp is implemented in the Lemon-Tree software.

 A belated but nevertheless very warm welcome to Adriaan and Wouter who joined the group in October!

 Adriaan is a postdoc with master and PhD degrees in physics who most recently worked as a postdoctoral researcher in the neurophysics group of Jordi Soriani in Barcelona.
 His focus there was on network inference methods for neuronal activity data, and he will use that experience to further develop our causal gene network inference methods for applications in systems genetics.